igor-makarov/cocoapods-generator/README.md

 ## Usage

-    $ pod spec generator *.podspec
+    $ pod generator spec_name

-Please run this command at project root directory, then a target same as podspec name will be configed, _please make sure the target to be configured has same name with podspec_.
+Add source files to existed project, which from podspec at current directory.
+Please Be Careful:
+* Please make sure the **target** to be added equal to spec_name, else a target with spec_name will be created.
+* Please make sure project name same to spec_name, else can't find *.xcodeproj file.